umarhassan-mitodl/7.345-fall-2015/content/pages/lecture-summaries.md

 {{< tdopen >}}

-We will tour the quality control chemistry lab and learn about the water treatment process and the techniques used to monitor water purity and the presence of antibiotics at the [Cambridge Water Treatment Facility at Fresh Pond](https://www.cambridgema.gov/Water/freshpondreservation).
+We will tour the quality control chemistry lab and learn about the water treatment process and the techniques used to monitor water purity and the presence of antibiotics at the {{% resource_link "90a131c9-f242-4894-83e3-fbe280ef4f17" "Cambridge Water Treatment Facility at Fresh Pond" %}}.

 {{< tdclose >}}